German military technology during World War II: Aircraft

+Messerschmitt Me 262 A-1a late production model.

 Germany produced the first jet powered plane to see combat, the Messerschmitt Me 262.
 Entering service one month before the Gloster Meteor in April 1944, it was too late to make an impact against the allied air forces.
+The Germans also deployed the first jet-powered bomber, the Arado Ar 234 Blitz, which saw service during the final months of the war.

-The Germans also experimented with flying wing aircraft.
-Namely the Horten_Ho_229 using the same engines as the Me 262.
+The Germans also experimented with flying wing aircraft, namely the Horten Ho 229 using the same engines as the Me 262.
 Several prototypes of the aircraft were made with 60 being ordered in total however no examples of the aircraft ever entered service, and what was left of the project was captured by Allied forces.

+Naval systems

+Submarines

+Two Type XXI bow sections, showing the 'balcony' at the bottom.

+Germany produced the Type XXI submarine, which were the first submarines designed to operate primarily submerged, rather than spending most of their time as surface ships that could submerge for brief periods as a means of escaping detection.
+The Type XXI also: was the first U-boat to be equipped with six bow torpedo tubes; had much greater underwater speed by an improved hull design; had power-assisted torpedo reloading; and had better crew accommodations.
+However the inexperienced factories which constructed the boats were unable to meet quality standards, and most of the produced U-boats were mechanically unreliable.